ray-project/ray/doc/source/serve/managing-java-deployments.md

 ## Configuring a Deployment

-There are a couple of deployment configuration Serve supports:
+Ray Serve lets you configure your deployments to:

-- ability to scale out by increasing number of deployment replicas
+- scale out by increasing the number of deployment replicas
-- ability to assign resources such as CPU and GPUs.
+- assign replica resources such as CPUs and GPUs.

 The next two sections describe how to configure your deployments.